sidhantls/scrape_art/README.md

 of machine leanring research

 ## How to run
 `notebook_wikiart_scraper.ipynb`- Python notebook that carrys out scrapping.
-Useful to debug and improve on the crawling `wikiart_scraper.py`- Implements the crawler with multiprocessing.
+Useful to debug and improve on the crawling
+`wikiart_scraper.py`- Implements the crawler with multiprocessing.
 Faster to scrape images and metadata
+Download the selenium [ChromeDriver](https://chromedriver.chromium.org/downloads) and move it to the repo's root

 ## Requirements
 * bs4 (BeautifulSoup)